-The European Securities and Markets Authority (ESMA) has announced to inform that will not renew its restrictions on selling contracts for difference (CFDs) to retail clients in Europe.
+The European Securities and Markets Authority (ESMA) has announced that will not renew its restrictions on selling contracts for difference (CFDs) to retail clients in Europe.

 Europe’s markets watchdog began to clamp down on trading brokers offering access to highly leveraged products to retail investors back in August 2018.
 Since then, the ESMA extended its tough limitation four times, most recently until the end of July 2019 when the latest extension was scheduled to expire.

 This move by the ESMA does not come as a surprise as twelve months after it initially introduced its time-limited rules, most of the national regulators have already made these restrictions permanent.

 The decision also mirrors the watchdog’s move earlier this month when it ceased renewal of its temporary ban on binary options.

 ATFX Institutional Business Continues to Expand: Adding a New Prime BrokerGo to article >>